ChrisDuffley/stationPlaylist/addonuserguide.md

 Notes:

 1. Installing the add-on on a computer running an unsupported version of Studio is not supported.
+2. Installing local Studio and Remote Studio on the same computer is not recommended.
-2. You need to disable audio ducking (NVDA+Shift+D), otherwise volume of audio from Studio will be lowered each time NVDA speaks.
+3. You need to disable audio ducking (NVDA+Shift+D), otherwise volume of audio from Studio will be lowered each time NVDA speaks.
-3. This add-on includes touchscreen commands.
+4. This add-on includes touchscreen commands.
 To use touchscreen commands, you need a touch capable computer with at least five touch points and NVDA must be installed as portable version does not support touch commands.
-4. Certain commands will be limited or disabled completely if NVDA is running in secure mode such as in secure screens.
+5. Certain commands will be limited or disabled completely if NVDA is running in secure mode such as in secure screens.
 For best results, do not copy this add-on to secure screens.
-5. Some add-on commands support speech on demand mode to announce information via speech while keeping other announcements silent.
+6. Some add-on commands support speech on demand mode to announce information via speech while keeping other announcements silent.

 ### Welcome dialog

 When you start Studio (local or remote) after installing the add-on for the first time, a welcome dialog will be presented, giving you essential information about the add-on and basic concepts.
 After dismissing this dialog, from Studio window, press Alt+NVDA+F1 to reopen this dialog.

-## Using SPl suite with NVDA
+## Using SPL suite with NVDA

 This section describes features available when using SPL suite of applications with this add-on.